SahilChhatbar/radio-head/client/README.md

 30th & 31st aug 2025: Created global sticky player like in spotify, UI enhancements.

 6th aug 2025: Audio visualizer integration
-*Make the audio format and unplayable handling better
+*Make the audio format and unplayable handling better, maybe use hls and a better library for audio player
 ## Contributing